Thomas de Mahy, Marquis de Favras: Arrest, trial, and execution

+Last words

+Upon the reading of his death warrant, he supposedly remarked, "I see that you have made three spelling mistakes."
+However, this version appears to derive from a five-act play Marion de Lorme by Victor Hugo, written in 1828 and performed in 1831.
+Ferdinand Rothschild gives the quotation as "Permit me to point out that you have made three mistakes in spelling".
+One source says merely that "Favras then quietly corrects the spelling and punctuation errors made by the clerk in his statement".

 Legacy

 Favras was generally regarded as a martyr to the Royalist cause for his refusal to implicate the Count of Provence, and Madame de Favras was given a pension by Louis XVI.
 She left France with her children.
 Her son Charles de Favras later served in the Habsburg and the Imperial Russian armies.
 Under the Bourbon Restoration, Charles received an allowance from Louis XVIII.
 Favras' daughter Karoline de Mahy (1787–1865) married in 1805, to Rudolf von Stillfried-Rattonitz (1764–1833).

 The official dossier of Favras' trial for high treason against the nation disappeared from the Châtelet, but its substance was preserved in the papers of a clerk.